Scenario Analysis — Dealing with Uncertainty

 ADK INSIGHTS has been refining one of our key analysis tools by applying a few guiding principles to help us navigate decision-making processes.
 We believe that our Scenario Analysis tool can be one of the best ways to provide strong and robust insights for brands to understand the now and prepare for the future.

-SCENARIO PLANNING is a strategic insight tool which probes into the future and all its uncertainties, enabling brands to effectively foresee and construct appropriate responses for a variety of plausible scenarios.
+SCENARIO ANALYSIS is a strategic insight tool which probes into the future and all its uncertainties, enabling brands to effectively foresee and construct appropriate responses for a variety of plausible scenarios.

 Very importantly, it helps brands avoid the two most common mistakes in strategic planning, i.e. overpredicting & underpredicting.